Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/intro_slides.md

 - A *unit* is a single function in one situation.
     - A situation is one amongst many possible variations of input parameters.
 - User creates the expected result manually.
-- Fixture is the set of inputs used to generate an actual result.
+- A fixture is a set of inputs used to generate an actual result.
 - Actual result is compared to the expected result, for e.g. using an assertion statement.

 ---